A Family Matter

 Providing Support for Families Is Part of the Plan at The Aviary

 At The Aviary Recovery Center, we understand that substance use disorders don’t just impact the individual who is using drugs or alcohol.
 Whole families are affected and often need significant support in order to come to terms with the challenges they are facing.
 Our Family Wellness Program was designed as an educational and social support program for families of those with addictions.
-The program is offered once a week at our Fenton office and is free to the St. Louis area community.
+The program is offered once a week at our Kirkwood office and is free to the St. Louis area community.